 CEval at the European Evaluation Society (EES) Conference 2024

-CEval was delighted to participate in the European Evaluation Society (EES) Conference 2024, which took place from September 23-27 in Rimini, Italy.
+The Center for Evaluation (CEval) was delighted to participate in the European Evaluation Society (EES) Conference 2024, which took place from September 23-27 in Rimini, Italy.
 The conference, themed Better Together: Collaborative Thought and Action for Better Evaluation,” brought together evaluation professionals from around the world to share insights and explore the latest developments in the field.
-CEval’s contributions, spanning multiple sessions, reflected our dedication to advancing evaluation standards and promoting collaborative thinking across sectors.
+CEval’s contributions, comprise of two sessions, reflected our dedication to promoting collaborative thinking across sectors.

-The session underscored the importance of diverse training approaches while also inviting discussion on the extent to which academic qualifications are essential for ensuring high-quality evaluations and how academic training contributed to institutionalizing national M&E systems and creating better evaluations in general.
+The session underscored the pros and cons of diverse training approaches while also inviting discussion on the extent to which academic qualifications are essential for ensuring high-quality evaluations and how academic training contributed to institutionalizing national M&E systems and creating better evaluations in general.

 Other respected speakers included Dr. Maya Vijayaraghavan, an experienced economist and evaluator, Prof. Juan Andrés Ligero Lasa, a sociology professor at Carlos III University, and Dr. Asela Kalugampitiya, the past President of the Asia Pacific Evaluation Association.